 For better or worse?

-When asked if they think skills shortages are better or worse now compared to 5 years ago, more than half (52 per cent) said they’re getting worse.
+When asked if they think skills shortages are better or worse now compared to five years ago, more than half (52 percent) said they’re getting worse.

 The recruitment industry is rife with challenges, but what’s the single biggest issue impacting an agency’s ability to achieve its future growth goals?
 Overwhelmingly, responses centered on one thing: people.
 Respondents say finding quality candidates, working with the right clients, and hiring quality staff matter most in running a successful business.